-- If you have daily GERD, daily bloating or pain, smelly, very frequent gas, and anything above or below a 3 or 4 on the Bristol stool chart consistently… You should probably make some changes, which we’ll get to in the rest of the series.
+- If you have daily GERD (acid reflux), daily bloating or pain, smelly, persistent gas, and anything above or below a 3 or 4 on the Bristol stool chart consistently, you should probably make some changes to improve your gut health.

 Check out my other gut health posts to dive deeper into this topic and learn how to improve overall health by addressing your gut: